-The cherry industry is a staple of Door County and has a long and interesting history on the peninsula.
-At one point, Door County was annually harvesting 10 percent of all cherries grown in the country!
+Cherries are a staple at local orchards and are ripe for the picking mid-July to mid-August.
+The cherry industry is a staple of Door County and has a long history on the peninsula.
+At one point, Door County grew 10% of all cherries in the country!

-Many of the orchards in the county produce their own wine, including some varieties that are made with local fruit.
-So when you stop in, check to see if they have anything for you to try.
-Learn more about the Door County wine scene in this video.
+Many of the orchards in the county produce their own wines, including some varieties that are made with local fruit.
+Look for local wines at grocery stores, farmers markets, and restaurants.

-If the orchard you stop by doesn’t have wine, no worries, they are bound to have a plethora of homemade jams, jellies, mustards, and spreads to try.
-Each place creates its own unique flavors, so make sure you try a bit of everyone’s options!
+Many orchards and farm stands offer homemade jams, jellies, preserves, pickled veggies, apple and fruit butters, mustards, cheese spreads, and more.
+Each place creates its own unique flavors, so make sure you try a bit of every business's options!

-Not all orchards have them but some hold seasonal festivals to celebrate harvest seasons and include a lot of family fun activities including cherry pit spitting contests, hayrides, cherry/apple picking, food, live music, and more!
+Not all orchards have them, but some hold seasonal festivals to celebrate the harvest.
+Farm festivals in Door County typically include a lot of family activities, including cherry pit spitting contests, hayrides, fruit picking, food, live music, and more.

 Another way to experience local agriculture is through farmers markets.
-Many farmers and growers will bring their fresh produce and homemade products to sell.
+Many growers sell fresh produce, meats and cheese, packaged goods, flowers and plants, crafts, and more.

-If you keep your eyes peeled you can also find roadside sellers.
-As you drive from place to place see if you can spot a sign advertising fresh produce.
-They might take you off the beaten path but the flavor is well worth it.
+If you keep your eyes peeled while driving, you can also find roadside stands selling farm-fresh produce and goods.
+As you drive from place to place, see if you can spot a sign advertising fresh produce.
+They might take you off the beaten path, but the flavor is well worth it.

 Use for lodging, restaurants, shopping, attractions, performances, groceries, tours, and more!View Participating Members